 Description: This project provides for the staff responsible for the overall management, support, and operations of the Office of Traffic Safety and projects primarily funded by the National Highway Traffic Safety Administration (NHTSA).
 In-state travel costs for staff, and the use of state vehicles is also supported to ensure travel within Minnesota to meet traffic safety partners, discuss and monitor projects, and attend in-state meetings, conferences, and workshops.
-Other funding received and managed by the office includes the federal Enforcing Underage Drinking Law program (winding down during 2014), the state funded planning and administrative match from the trunk highway fund, the state dedicated Motorcycle Safety Fund, and the state dedicated Child Seats for Needy Families Fund.
-The 2013 International Forum on Traffic Records will be held in St. Paul, Minnesota.
-This project will provide some local support for the conference needs with the state funds provided.
+Other funding received and managed by the office includes the state funded planning and administrative match from the trunk highway fund, the state dedicated Motorcycle Safety Fund, and the state dedicated Child Seats for Needy Families Fund.
 The activities undertaken through planning and administration include hiring staff, prioritizing problems and solutions based on crash data, providing leadership and guidance to the programs, directing and testifying on traffic safety legislation as appropriate, seeking approval and providing information for the biennial state budget, and providing support services and oversight for program staff members and the operations of the Office of Traffic Safety.
 Allowable costs are split on a 50/50 basis between federal and state funds.
+This project also covers all rent, partial parking or bus passes, supplies, and communications and miscellaneous costs related to all OTS staff